rahulll977/FCP-Project-Euler/README.md

 # FCP-Project-Euler

-1.Multiples of 3 or 5
+1. Multiples of 3 or 5

-2.Even Fibonacci numbers
+2. Even Fibonacci numbers

-3.Largest palindrome product
+3. Largest palindrome product

-4.Smallest multiple
+4. Smallest multiple

-5.Sum square difference
+5. Sum square difference

-6.Largest product in a series
+6. Largest product in a series

-7.Special Pythagorean triplet
+7. Special Pythagorean triplet

-8.Largest product in a grid
+8. Largest product in a grid